 On Podia, however, the steps are more straightforward.
 Once you click on Membership, you’ll be taken to a new window.
 Here you can create different payment plans with different pricing.
 You can also activate a free plan if you want to.

 Winner: Podia wins this one decisively.
-This is because it has a dedicated, well-organized tool for memberships.
+It has a dedicated, well-organized tool for memberships.
 Teachable can host a membership site with slight improvisations, but it won’t be as easy as it is with Podia.

-When it comes to creating and marketing digital products, both Podia and Teachable can be used for achieving that.
+When it comes to creating and marketing digital downloads, both Teachable and Podia can be used for that.

 However, we make our judgment based on how easy it is to do this on either of these platforms.

 As already established, Podia is an all-in-one platform that offers other tools apart from the course builder.
 With Podia, you can also sell digital courses.

 This is made possible by a single feature, as shown in this screenshot.